kirankashalkar/transactions/README.md

 	* GET /api/transactions/<transferid> - Get a particular transfer.
 Also an alias to api/transfers/<transferid>

 ## Suggested improvements:
+* ~~Add seed information for initializing database~~
-* Enhance tranfers to save operation status and details
+* Enhance transfers to save operation status and details
 * Running queries concurrently in transactions
 * Write automated tests